dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > **Disclaimer:** I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
 It is not designed for operational use or policy decisions.

 ## Overview
-This project explores the relationship between wildfire severity and environmental, geographical, social and temporal factors in the state of California.
-The target is to model and predict wildfire **ignition, spread, and damage** and identify which factors contribute the most to each aspect.
+The goal of this project is to use machine learning to analyze how environmental, geographical, social, and temporal factors influence wildfire severity across California.
+Specifically, the project aims to model and predict wildfire ignition, spread, and damage, and to determine which factors contribute most to each stage of wildfire behavior.

 <img src="plots/wildfires.png" width="800">